 HOME – SCHOOL COMMUNICATIONS

 Elmlea Schools’ Trust Newsletter Our weekly newsletter is our most immediate form of communication with our school community.
 We try really hard not to send emails during the week as our school families have told us that they don’t always see them.
 Consequently important information is shared in our newsletters so please read these when they are sent out.

 E-Mail and SMS/Text Messaging Service

-Emergency closures and last minute school run club cancellations are communicated by text.
-All other correspondence is via the school newsletter or by e-mail via Tucasi.
+Emergency closures and last minute after school teacher-run club cancellations are communicated by SMS/text.
+All other correspondence is via the school newsletter or by e-mail via Arbor.
 Please make sure the school office has your up to date contact details.